 Life jackets and safety gear are all standard.
 However, let us know if you have littlies under the age of 12 joining you, so we can try and ensure they have a comfortable life jacket to wear whilst in the vessel.
 (Specifically designed to be worn all day.
 Required by law & pending availability of junior life jackets.)

-Pending availability, this vessel has the option for including an electric MotorGuide GPS trolling motor. $50 half or full day. $40 per day for multiday.
+Subject to availability, this vessel has the option for including an electric MotorGuide GPS trolling motor. $50 half or full day. $40 per day for multiday.

 What do I need to consider?
-Although Nessie is a very comfortable boat, she has a middle bench seat, so she does not have the open floor space of the bigger boats.
+Although Nessie is a very comfortable boat, she has a padded middle bench seat, so she does not have the open floor space of the bigger boats.
 Perfect if you are just cruising the waterways, if there's only 1 or 2 of you, or a young family on board.

 If 3 or 4 of you plan on fishing or crabbing, you may want to check out the bigger boats.

 Do we have to tow, launch and retrieve the hire boat ourselves?
 All boat hire prices listed above are for tow & go pricing.
 You need to tow, reverse, launch, tie up, park, get your car, reverse, winch on the boat, and refuel it from the servo.
 It sounds like a lot, however, it's not really.
-The boat is plastic, so it's heavy, and you will need a little bit of strength for launching and retrieving.
+The boat is plastic, so it's heavier than a tinnie, and you will need a little bit of strength for launching and retrieving.
 You will require a 50mm tow ball.
 We use a 7pin flat plug.
 Please advise if you require an adaptor.
 We may be able to help. :)

 Can you launch and retrieve the hire boat for us?
 Absolutely.
 We can do all of the hard stuff so all you have to do is walk on, and walk off the boat from the pontoon.
 We even refuel the boat, and all of this is just an extra $50 for half or full day, or an extra $45 per day for multiday WOWO service.